ryanburda/buf_marker.nvim/README.md

 ![](./docs/buf-mark.gif)

 Buf-marks turn buffer switching into muscle memory by assigning meaningful, mnemonic characters to buffers.

+Mark your:
+- `init.lua` with `i`
+- `main.go` with `m`
-Mark your `init.lua` with `i`, your `main.rs` with `m`, or your `README.md` with `r`.
+- or your `README.md` with `r`

-In doing so you create a personal shorthand that's faster than fuzzy finding and more intentional than cycling.
+In doing so you create a personal shorthand that becomes a stable part of your workflow in a way that's faster than fuzzy finding and more intentional than cycling.

-Buf-marks are persisted per working directory across sessions, allowing your shorthand to become a stable part of your workflow.
-Working across multiple git worktrees?
-Buf-marks can be loaded from one worktree into another, so your marks follow you as you switch between branches.
+### Features

+- Buf-marks are persisted per working directory
+- Supports migrating buf-marks between git worktrees
+- Integrates with fuzzy finders like Telescope and fzf-lua
+- Status module for displaying buf-marks in statusline or tabline

 ### Differences from Native Vim Marks